j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 # infos.check-defaults-enabled

-Analysing default values.
 Fields are only considered populated, if the value is different from configured default.

+# infos.check-history-enabled

+Retrieving additional infos about total number of field changes and last update timestamp.